kirenz/codelabs/markdown/webscraping/webscraping.md

   - \<a href="https://www.example.com"\>  Here is my anchor text \</a\>

-Watch this short video from w3schools which covers the basics of HTML:

-<video id="ewZ_YWbIWXI"></video>

 *You can learn more about HTML tags and attributes from online resources, such as [W3schools](https://www.w3schools.com/html/default.asp)*